Seminar sessions are held on Fridays from 3 pm to 5 pm at the Newberry, 60 West Walton Street, Chicago, Illinois.

 The seminar’s co-sponsors are the history departments of DePaul University, Northeastern Illinois University, the University of Illinois at Chicago, and the Karla Scherer Center for the Study of American Culture at the University of Chicago.

-The Gender and Sexuality Seminar 2016-2017 Call for Proposals is now closed.
-Proposals for 2017-2018 will be accepted from February 1 to June 1, 2017.
+The Gender and Sexuality Seminar 2017-2018 Call for Proposals is now CLOSED.
+Proposals for 2018-2019 will be accepted beginning March 1, 2018.
 To submit a proposal, please visit our webform and upload a one-page proposal, a statement explaining the relationship of the paper to your other work, and a brief CV.
 Applications will not be accepted via email or in hard copy.

 To see a listing of past seminars, please select a year below: